REVIEW AND ADJUSTMENT OF A SUPPORT ORDER

 issued prior to May 3, 2023, but it does not specifically include dental

-coverage, and the NCP’s and/or CP’s employer is challenging a National Medical
+coverage, and the NCP’s and/or CP’s employer is challenging a “National Medical

-Support Notice on the grounds that the order does not specify that dental
+Support Notice” on the grounds that the order does not specify that dental

 coverage should be provided.
-Only
+Only enforce the medical provision and modify the

-medical provision.
-Any claims for dental
+order to include the current medical provision.
+Any claims for dental expenses

-the order has been modified.
-For more
+employer after the order has been modified.
+For more information, refer to CS

-information, refer to CS 490P Enforcement of Medical Insurance.
+490P Enforcement of Medical Insurance.
 Judicial orders issued by CSS are not

 affected.

-Utah orders issued or modified on or after May 3, 2023 will not need to
+after May 3, 2023 will not need to be modified to

-include the current medical support provision by operation of law.
+current medical support provision by operation of law.

 4.